SYNOPSIS

 If RBLSMTPD is set and is empty, rblsmtpd does not block emails.

-If RBLSMTPD is not set, rblsmtpd looks up TCPREMOTEIP in the RBL, and
+If RBLSMTPD is not set, rblsmtpd looks up TCP6REMOTEIP/TCPREMOTEIP in

 -r base